jaredhendrickson13/pfsense-saml2-auth/README.md

 being officially announced, it is unlikely we will see enterprise level features like SAML2 implemented in pfSense CE anytime soon.
 This can create major headaches when dealing with security compliance standards such as PCI DSS that may require MFA on firewall admin logins. `pfsense-saml2-auth` helps alleviate this problem by allowing you to integrate single sign-on (SSO) with an identity provider such as Okta or OneLogin.
-In doing so, you will be able use the identity provider's built-in MFA for pfSense logins and greatly simplify user onboarding.<br><br>
+In doing so, you will be able to use the identity provider's built-in MFA for pfSense logins and greatly simplify user onboarding.<br><br>

 ![sso_login_example_img](docs/img/sso_login.png)